sreebash/demo-projects/README.md

 (SIMPLE INVOICE APP)
 --------------------------------------
-To run this project you have to follow some steps.
+To run this project just follow the below steps.
 --------------------------------------------------